Currency:USD $

 Historical Context in ARPGs

-Farming tactics such as these have a rich history within the ARPG genre.
-For newcomers, some aspects may seem contentious, but most strategies represent clever use of existing game mechanics rather than exploitative practices.
-Notably:
+Farming tactics such as these have a long history within the ARPG genre.
+For newer players, some aspects may look contentious, but most represent clever use of existing mechanics rather than exploitation of unintended behaviour:

 Strategic Setups in the Vaal Temple

-Navigating the intricacies of the Vaal Temple involves a thorough understanding of its room mechanics.
-Each room offers specific bonuses, such as increased rarity and quantity of loot, which players can strategically stack throughout the temple run.
+Navigating the PoE 2 Vaal Temple efficiently requires understanding its room mechanics.
+Each room offers specific bonuses — increased rarity, increased quantity, access to the Architect's Chamber — which players can stack throughout the temple build by making smart choices at each junction.

 Comparisons and Conclusions